Jumping Fluid Models and Delay Stability of Max-Weight Dynamics under Heavy-Tailed Traffic: Robust delay stability via Lyapunov functions

-The special $\epsilon$-Lyapunov functions constructed in the proof of Theorem~\ref{th:lyap} are \emph{not} piecewise linear.
+\begin{theorem} For any $\epsilon>0$, there exists a special $\epsilon$-Lyapunov function if and only if the $\epsilon$-JF$(\gamvec)$ condition holds for every $\gamvec\in\Gamma$. \end{theorem} The special $\epsilon$-Lyapunov functions constructed in the proof of Theorem~\ref{th:lyap} are \emph{not} piecewise linear.
 We do not know whether Theorem~\ref{th:lyap} remains valid if we were restrict to piecewise linear function

 Combining Theorems~\ref{th:main} and~\ref{th:lyap}, we can establish a strong connection between robust delay stability and special $\epsilon$-Lyapunov functions.
 In what follows, we say that queue $m$ is $\epsilon$-RDS$(\gamvec)$ if it is delay stable under all arrival processes in the class $\Aclass_{\epsilon}(\gamvec; \lamvec^*)$ in Definition~\ref{def:RDS}(a).